anima-research/connectome-ts/docs/connectome-ts-reqs.md

 - Importance hints: pinned, reference
 - Graph relationships: linkedTo[], linkedFrom[]

-An outgoing VEIL delta can contain any number of the following operations (or it can be empty):
+An outgoing VEIL delta uses the same operations as incoming deltas (addFacet, changeState, etc.).
+Agent behavior is expressed through specific facet types:

-1. Speak: Natural language dialogue from the agent (routed to the active stream by default, can override with explicit target)
+1. Speech facets: Natural language dialogue from the agent (routed to the active stream by default, can override with explicit target)
-2. Command (tool call): Structured tool invocations (also referred to as "action" throughout the codebase)
+2. Action facets: Structured tool invocations from act operations
-3. Cycle request: a request to agent loop to schedule another LLM call immediately
-4. Inner thoughts: Agent's internal reasoning process
+3. Thought facets: Agent's internal reasoning process from think operations
+4. AgentActivation facets: Requests for agent processing, can include source and target agent IDs

 Important: Agent actions are declarations in outgoing frames.
 Their consequences (state changes, events) appear in subsequent incoming frames, maintaining clear causality and enabling the agent to observe the results of its actions.

-Agent operations create specific facet types:
+The agent uses VEILStateManager convenience methods that internally create facets via addFacet operations:
-- `speech` facets from speak operations
+- `speak()` method creates `speech` facets
-- `action` facets from act operations (or @element.action syntax)
+- `act()` method creates `action` facets (or @element.action syntax)
-- `thought` facets from think operations
+- `think()` method creates `thought` facets
-This allows HUDs to render them with appropriate semantic meaning.
+This allows HUDs to render them with appropriate semantic meaning while maintaining a unified operation model.

+Multi-Agent Support:
+The system supports multiple agents operating in the same space through:
+- Agent registration via addAgent/removeAgent/updateAgent operations
+- Agent attribution in facets (agentId and agentName fields)
+- Targeted agent activation using agentActivation facets with sourceAgentId/targetAgentId
+- Automatic attribution of agent-generated facets (speech, thought, action) This enables complex multi-agent interactions with clear attribution and targeting.

 Action Syntax:
 Agents use @element.action syntax for invoking tools: